63Klabs/atlantis/README.md

 - **Tutorials** - Documentation and step-by-step tutorials assist in learning not only how to use Atlantis, but also how to develop and deploy production-level serverless applications using CI/CD, IaC, and the Well-Architected Framework.
 Even if your organization doesn't use Atlantis as its production platform, it is an easy way to teach, learn, and experiment.
 - **MCP Server** - AI-assisted development tools to discover, validate, and utilize CloudFormation templates, starter code, and documentation.

+## Provisions

 The Atlantis Platform consists of:
 - [SAM Configuration Scripts](https://github.com/63Klabs/atlantis-sam-config-scripts)
 - [Infrastructure Templates](https://github.com/63Klabs/atlantis-sam-templates)
 - [Atlantis MCP Server](https://github.com/63Klabs/atlantis-mcp)
 - [Application Starter Code](./README.md#application-starters)

-## Use Public Repository or Self-Host
+## Free, Open Source, Easy to Start

 Getting started is simple; it starts with a SAM Configuration repository.
 Connections to public CloudFormation libraries and application starter code are all available from the command line.

+Templates and scripts are pulled from the public 63Klabs repositories, there is no platform to manage.

 This makes learning and experimentation quick and easy for small shops, individuals, and those just starting out.

-Over time, you can add your own templates using your own private repositories alongside the public repositories.
-Or move it all in-house and self-host the entire platform.
+Over time, you can develop your own private and custom templates to use alongside the public repositories.

+Or, you can move it all in-house and self-host the entire platform (including the MCP server).

 ## Get Started

-To start, use the [Atlantis SAM Config Scripts](https://github.com/63Klabs/atlantis-sam-config-scripts) within your organization's central cloud configuration repository.
+To start, provide a private [Atlantis SAM Config Scripts](https://github.com/63Klabs/atlantis-sam-config-scripts) repository within your organization for developers to access, configure application repos, and deploy application pipelines.

-**If you are a developer** and your organization is already using Atlantis, the place to start is to clone your organization's private Atlantis SAM Configuration repository and follow the:
+**If you are a DEVELOPER** and your organization is already using Atlantis, the place to start is cloning your organization's internal Atlantis SAM Configuration repository.
+Follow the `docs/getting-started-for-developers.md` file found in the repository.
-- **Instructions for Developers:** Setting Up Your Organization's Atlantis SAM Config Repo on Your Local Machine.

-**If you are an individual, cloud engineer, or instructor** setting up or evaluating Atlantis for personal, organizational, team, or classroom use, then follow the:
+**If you are an ADMINISTRATOR (personal, cloud engineer, or instructor)** setting up or evaluating Atlantis for personal, organizational, team, or classroom use, then review [Atlantis Platform Administration for Organizations](https://github.com/63Klabs/atlantis-platform-admin) repository for instructions and scripts to provision access to your developers.
-- **Instructions for Account Owners**: Setting Up Your Organization's Atlantis SAM Config Repository.

 ## Tutorials

-[Tutorials are available](https://github.com/63Klabs/atlantis-tutorials) to help you use the Application Starter Code.
+[Tutorials are available](https://github.com/63Klabs/atlantis-tutorials) to help you use the Application Starter Code and get the most out of the Atlantis Platform.

 ## Application Starters